AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/aem-forms-cloud-service-communications-introduction.md

 ![Create PDF Documents](assets/ou_OutputBatchMany_popup.png)

-For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents. -->
+For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents.

-### Flatten interattivi documenti PDF {#flatten-interactive-pdf-documents}
+### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

-È possibile utilizzare le API di generazione dei documenti per trasformare un documento PDF interattivo (ad esempio un modulo) in un documento PDF non interattivo.
-Un documento PDF interattivo consente agli utenti di immettere o modificare i dati contenuti nei campi del documento di PDF.
-Il processo di trasformazione di un documento PDF interattivo in un documento PDF non interattivo è denominato appiattimento.
-Quando un documento PDF viene appiattito, un utente non può modificare i dati presenti nei campi del documento.
-Un motivo per appiattire un documento di PDF è garantire che i dati non possano essere modificati.
+You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
+An interactive PDF document lets users enter or modify data located in the PDF document fields.
+The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
+When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+One reason to flatten a PDF document is to ensure that data cannot be modified.

-È possibile appiattire i seguenti tipi di documenti PDF:
+You can flatten the following types of PDF documents:

-* Documenti PDF interattivi creati in Designer (che contengono flussi XFA).
+* Interactive PDF documents created in Designer (that contain XFA streams).

-* PDF forms Acrobat
+* Acrobat PDF forms

-Se si tenta di appiattire un documento PDF non interattivo, si verifica un’eccezione.
+If you attempt to flatten a non-interactive PDF document, an exception occurs.

-### Mantieni stato modulo {#retain-form-state}
+### Retain Form State {#retain-form-state}

-Un documento PDF interattivo contiene vari elementi che costituiscono un modulo.
-Questi elementi possono includere campi (per accettare o visualizzare dati), pulsanti (per attivare eventi) e script (comandi per eseguire un’azione specifica).
-Facendo clic su un pulsante è possibile attivare un evento che modifica lo stato di un campo.
-Ad esempio, la scelta di un’opzione di genere può modificare il colore di un campo o l’aspetto del modulo.
-Questo è un esempio di un evento manuale che causa la modifica dello stato del modulo.
+An interactive PDF document contains various elements that constitute a form.
+These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
+Clicking a button may trigger an event that changes the state of a field.
+For example, choosing a gender option may change the color of a field or the appearance of the form.
+This is an example of a manual event causing the form state to change.

-Quando un documento PDF interattivo di questo tipo viene appiattito utilizzando le API di comunicazione, lo stato del modulo non viene mantenuto.
-Per garantire che lo stato del modulo sia mantenuto anche dopo l’appiattimento del modulo, impostare il valore booleano _keepFormState_ su True per salvare e mantenere lo stato del modulo.
+When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form. -->

-## Manipolazione dei documenti
+## Manipolazione dei documenti (pre-release)

 Le API di manipolazione dei documenti di comunicazione consentono di combinare, ridisporre e convalidare i documenti PDF.
 In genere, si crea un DDX e lo si invia alle API di manipolazione dei documenti per assemblare o ridisporre un documento.
 Il documento DDX fornisce istruzioni su come utilizzare i documenti di origine per produrre un set di documenti richiesti.
 La documentazione di riferimento DDX fornisce informazioni dettagliate su tutte le operazioni supportate.
 Alcuni esempi di manipolazione dei documenti sono:

 ### Assemblare documenti PDF

-È possibile utilizzare le API per la produzione dei documenti per assemblare due o più documenti PDF in un singolo documento PDF o Portfolio PDF.
+È possibile utilizzare le API per la produzione dei documenti per assemblare due o più documenti PDF o XDP in un singolo documento o Portfolio PDF o PDF.
 Di seguito sono riportati alcuni modi per assemblare documenti PDF:

 * Assemblare un semplice documento PDF
 * Creare un Portfolio PDF